 Reference books are starting points for research

-Our print reference collection has ~3,400 books, and our e-reference collection likely has an even larger number.
+Our print reference collection has ~3,400 books, and our e-reference collection has an even larger number.
 The print collection is located on the 2nd floor in the blue compact shelves.
-These shelves can easily be moved to the right or left by means of a hand crank.
-Our e-reference collection features books from publishers Gale, Oxford, and Sage, primarily.
-Lately, we've been purchasing more ebooks than print for this collection.
+Our e-reference collection features books from publishers Gale, Oxford, and Sage.

 We have a short tutorial that will help you become more familiar with our e-reference books, titled "How to Get Started with Online Encyclopedias."
 Ask any librarian if you'd like to learn more about this special collection.